heavy-duty/platform/apps/DRILL.INSTALLATION.md

    ...
    ```

-4. Always remove the Dist folder of the app you want to deploy, NCC sometimes generate others files instead of replacing the existing ones.
+4. Always remove the Dist folder of the app you want to deploy.
+Sometimes, NCC generates other files instead of replacing the existing ones.

-5. If the board is not being created, be sure the repo is public, currently we don't accept private repositories
+5. If the board is not being created, be sure to set your repo as public.
+We currently do not accept private repositories.

-6. If the drill website always redirect you to the unauthorized state, be sure you have the correc redirectUri in the environment.prod.ts and in the GithubApp Settings (Github website)
+6. If the drill website keeps redirecting you to the unauthorized state, check if you have the correct redirectUri in the environment.prod.ts and in the GithubApp Settings (in the Github website).